shu223/PulsingHalo/README.md

 ##Demo

-You can try to change radius and color properties with demo app.
+You can try to change the radius and color properties with demo app.

 ![](http://f.cl.ly/items/031W0P1T190q382P063m/beacon_demo3.jpg)